Phone: (877) 732-6682

-Our all-inclusive, flat-fee mediation service addresses all logistical and financial issues associated with the divorce process, while providing emotional support along the way.
+Our all-inclusive, flat-fee mediation services address all logistical and financial issues associated with the divorce process, while providing emotional support along the way.

-And when used together, give you the best opportunity to avoid a drawn-out, costly and contentious divorce while at the same time, enabling you to remain fully in control of the terms of your agreement.
+And give you the best opportunity to avoid a drawn-out, costly and contentious divorce while at the same time, enabling you to remain fully in control of the terms of your agreement.

 So if you want a high quality divorce mediation process that results in a fair and thorough agreement while putting your children first, choose Equitable Mediation.